Michaelangel007/d2_cheat_sheet/README.md

  * 85 alvl (TC 84/87) farming info  (Updated for Patch 2.4)
  * Monochrome/Color buttons
  * Lots of handy links to utils, calculators, etc.!
- * Thanks to everyone that caught bugs and offered suggestions that were implemented.
+ * Thanks to everyone that caught bugs and offered suggestions.

+Special thanks to walkawayy for 2.4 Runewords, Wyrda65 for updated alvl 85 info.

 # Wishlist